What’s Gorgeous in the Garden in October and November?

 Salvia Amistad

-A garden favourite is Salvia ‘Amistad’ which can give outstanding colour right through until November.
+A garden favourite is Salvia ‘Amistad’, which can give outstanding colour right through until November.
 Salvia ‘Amistad’ is a bushy, upright perennial with rich, royal purple flowers and it is a sun lover.
 It can be grown in borders or pots and well-drained soil in full sun.
-Although a perennial, a wet, soggy, Scottish winter can kill it off so the choice is either to dig it up and kept it protected during winter or leave it in the ground but protect the roots and basal buds by covering in a thick layer of compost or bark chippings.
+Although a perennial, a wet, soggy, Scottish winter can kill it off so the choice is either to dig it up and keep it protected during winter or leave it in the ground but protect the roots and basal buds by covering in a thick layer of compost or bark chippings.

 Astrantia

-In a more shaded area, Astrantia thrive in woodland, shaded and partial shaded areas and they and like a moist, fertile soil.
-The name Astrantia derives from the Latin word ‘aster’ meaning ‘star’, which refers to the plant’s star-shaped floral bracts.They will flower for a long period, right up until the end of October if planted in a cool spot and like other perennials, once they get established, they will gradually spread.
+In a more shaded area, Astrantia thrives in woodland, shaded, and partial shaded areas and they like a moist, fertile soil.
+The name Astrantia derives from the Latin word ‘aster’ meaning ‘star’, which refers to the plant’s star-shaped floral bracts.
+They will flower for a long period, right up until the end of October, if planted in a cool spot.
+And like other perennials, once they get established, they will gradually spread.

 Hardy Geraniums

 It is very hard to overlook hardy geraniums in the garden for staying power.
-Geranium ‘Rozanne’ has been in flower since May, providing colour, interest and much welcome ground cover and will keep on blooming right into November.
+Geranium ‘Rozanne’ has been in flower since May, providing colour, interest, and much welcome ground cover and will keep on blooming right into November.